 As standard your accounts include:

-Limited businesses must make sure that their accounts give the data required by the Companies Registration Office, in the correct format.
+Limited businesses must make sure their accounts give the data required by the Companies Registration Office in the correct format.

 Smaller businesses don’t have to provide as much detail as larger ones.